alloverse/docs/specifications/components.md

 }
 ```

-## `poses`
+## `intent`

-Specify how an entity's transform should be set from its owning client's intent.
+Specify how the entity's owning agent's intent affects this entity.

+* `actuate_pose`: this named pose will be set as this entity's transform each frame.
 ```
-"poses": {
+"intent": {
-  "inherit": "hand/left"
+  "actuate_pose": "hand/left"
 }
 ```